-Common Rooms and Covered Walkways: This element of the project included a new three storey common building and enclosed glazed walkway.
-The building is steel framed and finished with vitrapanel and extensive thermally broken glazing.
+This stage included a new three-storey common building with an enclosed glazed walkway.
+The steel framed building was finished with vitrapanel and extensive thermally broken glazing.

 This stage included a soft refurbishment of 256 existing student dorm rooms, administration area, gym, laundry and dining area; including new doors, painting, floors and sundry metalwork.

 This included new services infrastructure, asphalt surfaces, kerbing, concrete pavements, granite paving, bluestone paving, gravel, fencing, street furniture, soft landscaping surfaces and planting.

 All stages were completed whilst the campus remained fully operational which required extensive planning and co-operation with Mannix College management.